Update 2017-03-21: 4 donations in the last 15 months averaging $10

 This file is set up to automatically select the "1ST TRY THIS" choice after 30 seconds.
-Try it first, if it was the wrong selection, you will likely get one of these four errors:

-If none work, you can try pressing F8 at the "1st Try This" selection screen, it will give you a prompt where you can select Safe Mode, and then try the "1st Try This" option again.
+If none work, you can try pressing F8 at the "1st Try This" selection screen, it will give you a prompt where you can select "Safe Mode", and then try the "1st Try This" option again.
 Safe Mode is a special "minimal" version of Windows that doesn't load certain parts of the operating system that might have caused the problem.
-(What if none of the options worked?) .

 If you got back into Windows, stop whatever you are doing and backup your most important information from this computer.
+Maybe send me $5?

-If you copy the file over and boot up and get a "NTLDR is compressed" error message, be sure to uncheck "compress contents to save space" on the hard drive.
+If you copy the file over and boot up and get a "NTLDR is compressed" error message, be sure to uncheck "compress contents to save space" as an option on the "Local Disk C:\" drive.

 PayPal email address: email@example.com